Growth rates of permutation classes: categorization up to the uncountability threshold: Narrowing the Search I --- Basic Calculations

-In fact, all of the polynomials in Table~\ref{table-long-bad} except the first two are of the form $x^if(x)+g(x)$ where the greatest real root of $f(x)$ is $\xi$ and $g(x)$ is a polynomial with negative leading term.
+In fact, all of the polynomials in Table~\ref{table-long-bad} except the first two (which both have $\xi$ as their greatest real root) are of the form $x^if(x)+g(x)$ where the greatest real root of $f(x)$ is $\xi$ and $g(x)$ is a polynomial with negative leading term.
 In this case we see that $g(x)$ is negative for all $x>2$ and thus the growth rates corresponding to sequences in this family converge to $\xi$ from above by the following.

 \begin{proposition} Suppose that $f(x)$ and $g(x)$ are polynomials, that the largest real root of $f$ is $r>1$, and that $f'(x)$ is positive for $x>r$.
 Define $h_i(x)=x^if(x)+g(x)$.
 If there exists a $\delta>0$ such that $g$ is negative on the interval $[r,r+\delta)$ then the largest roots of the functions $h_i$ converge from above to $r$. \end{proposition} \begin{proof} Because $h_i(r) < 0$ and $h_i(x) \to \infty$ as $x \to \infty$, we may conclude by the Intermediate Value Theorem that the largest real root of $h_i(x)$ is strictly greater than $r$ for all $i$.